eeue56/elm-game-of-games/README.md

     * Press shift s to save the current board as a "stamp"
     * Choose from a list of stamps and click to place
     * Import images to use as heatmaps
+    * Display the current number of ticks
+    * Mutli-coloured based automata

 See a demo at http://eeue56.github.io/projects/elm/game-of-games/index.html